memgraph/docs/docs/under-the-hood/replication.md

  3. **partition tolerance** - the system continues to work as expected despite a partial network failure

-Most of the Memgraph use-cases do not benefit from well known algorithms that strive to achieve all three CAP properties, such as Raft, because due to their complexity they produce performance issues.
+Most of the Memgraph use-cases do not benefit from well-known algorithms that strive to achieve all three CAP properties, such as Raft, because due to their complexity they produce performance issues.
 Memgraph use-cases are based on running analytical graph workloads on real-time data, demanding a simpler concept such as **replication**.

 Replication consists of replicating data from one storage to one or several other storages.
-Downside of its simplicity is that only two out of three CAP properties can be achieved.
+The downside of its simplicity is that only two out of three CAP properties can be achieved.

 ## Replication implementation in Memgraph